keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 > println(rng()) // => 42
 > ```

-Nondeterminism as _dimensions of unknown quantities_ arise in functions returning types such as lists or potentially `null` values.
-These outputs have unknown length and presence respectively, and require special handling. _This means that nondeterminism is not defined by disk IO and external state alone._
+_Unknown quantities_ along measurable dimensions arise in functions returning types such as lists, potentially `null` values, or validation results.
+These outputs have unknown length, presence, and validity respectively, and require specific handling for undesirable cases.
+Even pure functions produce results having unknown quantities.

 > A simple example is a function `toBits: Int => List[Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.
 >
 > You may find hashmap lookups more familiar: Unless you have specific knowledge of the key used to lookup a value from a hashmap, you don't have any guarantee whether an associated value exists.
+>
+> Both of these operations are pure functions and are deterministic, but their results are contextualized by length and presence and must be handled.

-The dimension of **implicit outputs** includes **faults** such as the _divide by zero error_ and thrown exceptions.
+**Implicit outputs** as side effects include **faults** such as the _divide by zero error_ and thrown exceptions.
 They impose an additional layer of protection to prevent or recover from them.
-Exceptions are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some **implicit input** may influence the outcome.
+Exceptions are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some **implicit input** as a side effect may influence the outcome.

 > In contrast with most faults, a _divide by zero error_ only occurs if the input divisor is `0`.
 The additional check for `0` that division sometimes requires is not considered complexity in practice.

-_Nondeterminism creates complex code because it imposes special cases that must be managed._ However programs in the real world realize their value through nondeterministic processes, therefore we must _embrace nondeterminism_.
+_Nondeterminism and unknown quantities create complex code because they impose specific cases that must be handled._ Yet side effects drive the business value of programs in the real world, which requires that we _embrace_ nondeterminism and unknown quantities.

-_How might complexity in programs be reduced if they must also be nondeterministic?_
+_How might complexity in programs be reduced if they must also be driven by side effects?_

 ### Implied complexity

-Given a function `f: A => B` and another `g: B => C`: a third function `h: A => C` may be composed of `h := g ∘ f` or _h is g after f_.
+Given a function `f: A => B` and another `g: B => C`: a third function `h: A => C` may be composed of `h = g ∘ f` or _h is g after f_.
 Programs may be modeled as a function `prog: A => B`, where `prog` is composed of innumerable smaller functions, together in concert building the necessary mappings to generate the desired program output.

 Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `prog: A => B`.
 An employee payroll system for example must make database queries and integrate with banks.
 These implicit inputs and outputs have **effects** which determine how their associated functions produce their desired outputs.
 For example, database queries return nondeterministic responses of unknown length and an error might occur when performing a direct deposit. _These effects determine how and whether payday is successfully produced._

 Errors and unknowns as effects of these operations are opaque in functions modeled as simple input to output, as in `getEmployee: Int => Employee`.
-The signature of this function requires _tacit knowledge_ in order for you to be aware of what effects may determine how an `Employee` is produced from it.
+The signature of this function requires _[tacit knowledge][]_ in order for you to be aware of what effects may determine how an `Employee` is produced from it.
 For example:

 * An associated `Employee` may not be found.
 * The returned `Employee` may change between applications of the same `Int` employee ID.